unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 Boolean
 {: .label }

+"facetMultiSelect" allows a user to select multiple values within a single facet .
+When turned on , the user can select multiple values and the search results will be filtered to only show items that match all of the selected facets.
 Turn this off if you want to disable the multiple selection of facets.

 ### Default Value